 • Reducing breakdowns

-• Extending your air conditioner’s lifetime
+• Lengthening your air conditioner’s life span

-It’s good to know about air conditioner Freon leak symptoms in the event your system has one.
+It’s important to know about air conditioner Freon leak symptoms in case your system has one.
 They include:

-• Air that feels warmer or more humid than normal
+• Air that seems hotter or more humid than normal

-• Bubbling or hissing sounds near the air conditioner
+• Bubbling or hissing noises by the air conditioner

-• Sweet smell near the air conditioner
+• Sweet odor by the air conditioner

 • Frozen evaporator coil

 When it comes to air conditioning repair in Temple/Belton , go with the company your neighbors and friends depend on.
 We’ve been known for our quick, friendly and reasonable services since {year}.
-Call us at 254-307-9572 to schedule your appointment today!
+Contact us at 254-307-9572 to schedule your appointment today!